cloudquery/cloudquery/website/pages/docs/glossary/soc2.md

 4. Monitor and test: Monitor and test the effectiveness of the controls to ensure ongoing compliance.
 5. Obtain an independent audit: Engage an independent auditor to conduct an SOC2 audit and issue a report.

-# Open Source SOC2 Report
+## Open Source SOC2 Report

-Previously we covered [what is the modern data stack](/blog/what-is-the-modern-data-stack) and how we can build an infrastructure data lake.
-By having an infrastructure data lake you can easily build your own customizable CIEM with just standard SQL queries and views that you can monitor and visualize with your go-to BI tools and avoid the yet-another-dashboard fatigue and learning new proprietary query languages.
-Check out our full guide on how to use CloudQuery, pre-built queries, views and Grafana dashboards to build an open-source SOC2 Report (a TODO blog)
+By having an [infrastructure data lake](/docs/glossary/what-is-infrastructure-data-lake) you can easily build your own customizable [CIEM](/docs/glossary/what-is-ciem) with just standard SQL queries and views that you can monitor and visualize with your go-to BI tools and avoid the yet-another-dashboard fatigue and learning new proprietary query languages.

-# Conclusion
+## Conclusion

 SOC2 compliance is an important standard for companies that handle sensitive customer data.
 Achieving SOC2 compliance requires a comprehensive approach to data security and privacy, including defining scope, conducting a risk assessment, implementing controls, monitoring and testing, and obtaining an independent audit.
 By achieving SOC2 compliance, companies can protect their customers' data, build trust, meet regulatory requirements, and gain a competitive advantage in the marketplace.